In this series we are featuring our interview with DR. JASMIN SCULARK affectionately called “Dr . Jazz”.

 I have seen the best of both worlds, poverty and wealth.
 I realized I had placed all my eggs in one place.
 I believe that everything outside of us is a resource for financial stability rather than a source.
 It doesn’t matter who the person is; you don’t have to depend on them for joy, peace, and finances.

 During my days at my first place of worship, the church grew exponentially under my guidance and one day someone asked me, how much money did the church have in the bank, and I didn’t have a clue.
 He told me I haven’t started my pastoral work until I knew where the money went.
 That is when I realized it is not just important to have faith but to understand finance.

-I was busy working for God’s people, and the Board couldn’t give me a raise?
+I was busy working for God’s people, and the Board couldn’t give me a raise.
 That is what women pastors must contend with because we don’t know our value.
 If we do, we would know our worth.
 We don’t because we get emotionally enshrined in most situations.
-That is why my advice to women is to keep your emotions in check and work with the numbers in front of you.
+That is why my advice to women is to keep their emotions in check and work with the numbers in front of them.

 According to Dr. Sculark, You must be logical and smart in a boardroom.
 When asked the meaning of that statement, she said, You must be logical and smart in a boardroom.
 I spoke with a friend of mine, and he proposed that we deal with racism.
 I promised my support to him but emphasized that we both live in separate worlds.
 While racism is primary to him; sexism is more of my primary concern.
 Because I see no reason why men should be earning more than women who take on the same amount of work.
 The stats don’t support black women when it comes to making money.

-Thank you Dr. Sculark, All of this has been so inspiring, I hate for it to end, however, we have reached the end o f our interview unless you want to bring in something more before we close out.
+Thank you Dr. Sculark, All of this has been so inspiring, and I hate for it to end, however, we have reached the end of our interview unless you want to bring in something more before we close out.
 I was hoping not to take up too much of your time.